spring-petclinic/spring-petclinic-hilla/readme.md

 This is a Hilla implementation of the Spring PetClinic sample project: https://github.com/spring-projects/spring-petclinic

-[Hilla](https://hilla.dev/) is a full-stack web framework built specifically for Spring Boot backends.
+[Hilla](https://vaadin.com/hilla/) is a full-stack React framework for Spring.
 It includes:

 - A large library of [UI components](https://vaadin.com/docs/latest/ds/components)
-- Reactive TypeScript frontend using [Lit](https://lit.dev)
+- Reactive TypeScript frontend using [React](https://react.dev/)
 - Type-safe server communication and TS type generation based on Java

 ## Running petclinic locally